 Consumer health concerns and changes in regulations are likely to require Lorillard to introduce new products or make substantial changes to existing products.
-For example, New York State has enacted legislation requiring that cigarette manufacturers reduce the ignition propensity of their products.
-Regulations enacted pursuant to this legislation became effective in June 2004.
+For example, New York State and Vermont have enacted legislation requiring cigarette manufacturers to reduce the ignition propensity of their products.
+Regulations enacted pursuant to this legislation became effective in New York State in June 2004.
 Lorillard believes that there may be increasing pressure from public health authorities to develop a conventional cigarette or an alternative cigarette that provides a demonstrable reduced risk of adverse health effects.
 Lorillard may not be able to develop a reduced risk product that is acceptable to consumers.
 The costs associated with developing new products and technologies, as well as the inability to develop acceptable products in response to competitive conditions or regulatory requirements, may have a material adverse effect on the results of operations and financial condition of Lorillard, which in turn could adversely affect the value of Carolina Group stock.